 Option #2-3: Dynamic beam indication and semi-static beam indication

+Both dynamic beam indication and semi-static beam indication are recommended for access link.
+The semi-static beam indication includes the semi-persistent indication.

+The time at which the NCR applies an access link beam indication should be considered.

+As for the time-domain granularity of the access link beam indication and determination, both slot-level and symbol-level granularity are recommended.

 7.1.2 Signalling for timing information

+For the signaling of the side control information of timing to align transmission / reception boundaries, new signaling is unnecessary

 7.1.3 Signalling for UL-DL TDD configuration

+For the signaling of information on UL-DL TDD configuration, if the NCR-MT can acquire the TDD configuration as legacy UEs or from the OAM, new signaling may not be necessary.
+The same TDD UL/DL configuration is assumed for C-link and backhaul link and access link if the NCR-MT and the NCR-Fwd are in the same frequency band.
+Other cases, where new signaling may be necessary, can be further discussed.

 Signalling for ON-OFF information

 For indication of NCR-Fwd ON-OFF for efficient interference management and improved energy efficiency, both dynamic and semi-static indication can be considered.
-(FFS: RAN1 to consider whether/how to handle the forwarding of broadcast and cell-specific signals/channels.)
+It can be further discussed on whether/how to handle the forwarding of broadcast and cell-specific signals/channels.

 7.1.5 Signalling for power control information

+Void

 7.2 Configuration of signalling